Your First Gallery Wall

 What do these photographs mean to you and what are the stories behind them?

-Each photo represents not only a different United States president, but also a time period during American history.
+Each photo represents not only a different United States president but also a period in American history.
 They also hold as reminders of our family times in each beautiful state we visited during our trip to Northern New England.

 Top Photo: Calvin Coolidge: The Coolidge homestead is located in Plymouth Notch, Vermont.
 Calvin Coolidge took the oath of president in the family parlor of his home after the former President, Warren G. Harding died.
 Coolidge was the 30th president of the United States from 1923-1929.
 His home is located in the beautiful hills of Vermont.
 Visiting his home during the peak fall season was nothing more than amazing!

 Second Photo: Chester Arthur: Arthur’s home is located in Fairfield, Vermont.
 Chester Arthur was the 21st President of the United States from 1881-1885.
 Arthur shocked many during his time by fighting corruption in Washington and is known as a reformer.
 His small home is located off an old country road in the northern part of the state.

 Third Photo: George W. Bush: Kennebunkport, Maine is not only an incredibly beautiful scenic community located off the coastal rocks of Maine, but it is also the part-time vacation home of the Bush family and the former 41st President of the United States, George W. Bush.
 Bush served as president from 1989-1993.
 He is only the second president, after John Adams to be the father of another United States president.
 My kids enjoyed playing on the rocks beside the ocean as we stopped to take pictures of this breathtaking home on the coast of Maine.